DateTimeUtils.js

 * Combine a date and time into the number of milliseconds since 1970 UTC.

-* This is very valuable when trying to transit a DateTime to a backend without losing timezone info.
+* This is very valuable when trying to transmit a DateTime to a backend without losing timezone info.

 *